Schools in Philanthropy Program

 As young grant makers, the students apply their skills in assessing grant applications, interview representatives from the community organisations who have applied for grants, and make sound, values-based judgements about these applications.
 The total of the grant amounts requested by the organisations always exceeds the amount available, therefore the students need to carefully evaluate the requests in order to make informed decisions about how the funds should be dispersed.

 Finally, the students make a formal presentation to the Foundation Board where they make grant recommendations, deliver their rationale and reflect on their learning throughout the SIP Program.
-The 2019 student presentations to the Board will be held on Tuesday 30th April at the Geelong Library & Heritage Centre.
-The Foundation is grateful for the support from the Geelong Regional Library Corporation and the Heritage Centre for hosting our event.
+The 2022 student presentations to the Board will be held on Thursday 28th April at the Geelong Library & Heritage Centre.